NATIONAL POSTAL WORKER DAY

 NATIONAL GINGERSNAP DAY

 Mmmmmm, hungry?
-Celebrate July 1st, National Gingersnap Day, by enjoying this sweet and savory treat.
-Gingersnaps are cookies typically made from molasses, cloves, ginger, cinnamon and brown sugar.
-They are a combination of sweet and spicy and have long been enjoyed by many.
+Join in National Gingersnap Day on July 1st by enjoying this sweet and savory treat.
+Gingersnaps are cookies typically made from molasses, cloves, ginger, cinnamon, and brown sugar.
+They are a combination of sweet and spicy and have long been enjoyed for generations.

-To enjoy this national holiday, you could make a batch yourself and savor a nice treat while knowing that you are getting some health benefits at the same time!
+To enjoy this national holiday, you could make a batch yourself and savor a sweet treat while knowing that you are getting some health benefits at the same time.
+But don’t be stingy – make them to share!
 Here is just one gingersnap recipe you can try.
+You might also enjoy these easy to buy Gingersnaps instead.
+Post on social media using #NationalGingersnapDay.

 NATIONAL GINGERSNAP DAY HISTORY

 The history of the gingersnap goes back for centuries.
-Ginger dates back to the middle ages and gingersnaps have long been created in Germany and England.
-The original creator of National Gingersnap Day, an “unofficial” holiday, could not be located.
+Ginger dates back to the middle ages, and gingersnaps have long been created in Germany and England.
+Within our research, we were unable to locate the original creator of this National Day.

 NATIONAL U.S. POSTAGE STAMP DAY